Akyiaa/ECS417U-Web-Tech-Portfolio/README.md

 Open the XAMPP Control Panel and click the Start button for APache and SQL.
 <br> Enter the following to locate the home page:
 http://127.0.0.1/phase2/index.php

+## Login Details
+Username and Password are the same for: normal user: test
+ admin: admin